 I figured it was time to get back on that blog horse, and start talking about things I feel are important for my patients and my clients.
 There is one particular area I am getting so passionate about, and that is pet nutrition.
 Not a day goes by that I am not asked by at least one client about how to feed their pet.

-1. Whole food is bes t – when it comes to the best diet, unprocessed whole food is the most nutritious.
+Whole food is best – when it comes to the best diet, unprocessed whole food is the most nutritious.
 I mean really, is this not the same for our own diet?
 Why are pets any different?
-If you have the time and inclination, a home made, well balanced diet can be the healthiest for your pet.
-The downsides are that it can be more costly, time consuming, and difficult to ensure proper balance of micronutrients.
+If you have the time and inclination, a homemade, well-balanced diet can be the healthiest for your pet.
+The downsides are that it can be more costly, time-consuming, and difficult to ensure proper balance of micronutrients.
 Ways around this are to buy food in bulk, make it in batches and freeze it.
 Follow a balanced recipe created by a certified animal nutritionist.
 And supplement with a vitamin/mineral source to ensure your pet gets everything it needs.
-Alternatively there are pre-made whole food fresh diets out there as well, just make sure you read the label and do your own research on the quality of the company.
+Alternatively, there are pre-made whole-food fresh diets out there as well, just make sure you read the label and do your own research on the quality of the company.

-2. Next best is a high quality commercial pet food – there are many very good, trustworthy, and high quality pet food companies out there.
-Trouble is knowing which one to choose.
+Next best is high-quality commercial pet food – there are many very good, trustworthy, and high-quality pet food companies out there.
+The trouble is knowing which one to choose.
 I have a set of principles that makes a pet food company stand out:

 Transparency – any pet food company that is reputable will be easy to contact for consumer questions, be willing to discuss their nutritional profiles and ingredient sourcing.
 To find out it is best to call the company you are interested in and see how willingly they will answer your questions.

-3. Don’t get duped by marketing ploys – many companies mislead the public with the wrong facts that play on our emotions for our beloved pets.
-Sure a well written ingredient list sounds good to us, but it no way guarantees a healthy diet (see pet food labeling above).
+Don’t get duped by marketing ploys – many companies mislead the public with the wrong facts that play on our emotions for our beloved pets.
+Sure a well-written ingredient list sounds good to us, but it no way guarantees a healthy diet (see pet food labeling above).
 Your cat really does not need blueberries!
 Others I like to dispute: